Visitors intending to reach the official site should visit jfkairport.com

 Departures Level

-Check-in area and access to boarding gates.
+Check-in area and access to the boarding gates.

 Concourse Level